marioguerriero/event-parser/README.md

 The code is quite self explicative.
 If you have problems just contact me.

+## Contribute
+If you want to add a parser for your own language just create a new class named *ParlserLang* where *Lang* is the language of your choice and make it implementing the *EventParser* interface.
+Then register your parser in the *EventParserHandler* constructor.

+It is very easy to do.
+Just check out the code to understand more.

 ## More languages
 A partial german translation of the parser and the tests are included.